 After the shock of an auto accident, you may feel compelled to take an ambulance and seek immediate emergency medical care.
 While these actions are appropriate in some situations, you should not automatically ride in an ambulance to the hospital if you have been in a crash.
+Find out more below from the Kirkland auto accident lawyers at Max Meyers Law.

 When Should You Take an Ambulance After a Car Accident?